Kate Grace: Professional

 In January 2017, Grace moved to Nike as a sponsored athlete.
 She wore the Nike kit for the first time in competition during the University of Washington Invitational.
-Grace ran a personal best 4:22.93 mile on February 11, 2017 at the Millrose Games.
+Grace ran a personal best 4:22.93 mile on February 11, 2017, at the Millrose Games.
 Grace placed second in 1000 meters in 2:36.97 at 2017 Indoor muller Grand Prix at Birmingham behind Laura Muir.
 Grace won the 800 meters in 2:01.25 at the 2017 Portland Twilight.
 Grace placed third in 1500 meters in 4:16.62 at 2017 Drake Relays behind Jennifer Simpson and Brenda Martinez.
 Grace placed 7th in the 1500 meters in 4:03.59 in Eugene at 2017 Prefontaine Classic on May 27.
 Grace placed second in a time of 4:06.95 in the 1500 meters final at 2017 USA Outdoor Track and Field Championships.
 Grace placed 23rd in the 1500 semifinal in a time of 4:16.70 of the 2017 World Championships.

 In September 2017, Grace joined Coach Jerry Schumacher and the Bowerman Track Club.

 In February 2018, Grace placed second behind teammate Colleen Quigley in the Wanamaker Mile at Millrose Games.
 In August 2018, Grace set a championship record in winning the 2018 NACAC Championships 1500 m in 4:06.23 at the Varsity Stadium, Toronto.

 In July 2019, Grace won The Match Europe v USA 1500 m in 4:02.49.
 Grace scored nine points to help Team USA win in Minsk at Dinamo National Olympic Stadium.

+In early 2021, Grace announced her departure from Bowerman Track Club on Instagram and soon after joined Team Boss, coached by Joe Bosshard.
 Grace competed at the 2021 US Olympic Trials, but did not qualify for the 2020 Summer Olympics in Tokyo.
-She won the 800m Wanda Diamond League in Oslo and also the Millicent Fawcett Mile in Gateshead.
+However, she won the 800m Wanda Diamond League in Oslo, won the Millicent Fawcett Mile in Gateshead, ran three personal bests over the course of the summer in the 800 m, got second place in the Wanda Diamond League Final, and finished the year in third place in the World Athletics rankings for the event in her most successful season to date.

+After a nearly a three year hiatus from competition due to long COVID and pregnancy, Grace returned to racing in 2024.
+She placed 8th in the final of the 800m at the 2024 U.S. Olympic Trials.

-Personal
+Personal life

 Grace is the daughter of fitness instructor and entrepreneur Kathy Smith.

+Grace and her husband have one son, River, born in March 2023.